earkevin11/Container-Security/README.md

 <b> Image scanning </b> is like running the container or box in this scenario through customs + X - ray inspection before it's allowed into the warehouse (container registry) or put on a delivery truck.

-# Security benefit of Image Scanning
+# Security Benefit of Image Scanning
 - Scanning images early helps organizations
-- - Prevent known vulnerable images from ever being deployed
+- Prevent known vulnerable images from ever being deployed
 - Reduce attack surface before runtime.
 - Helps developers find issues early during build, during PR, before deployment.
 - Help developers fix issues early and not have to perform rework like rebuilding images, redeploying services, or performing emergency patching.

-3. Shift-left security
+# Shift-left security
+- Shift-left security is the concept of conducting security testing and practices in the earlier stages of the Software Development Cycle (SDLC), rather tahn waiting until the end.
+- By integrating security from the very beginning, organizations find and fix vulnerablities sooner, which accelerates delivery, and reduces risk.

-4. Runtime protection
+# Runtime protection
+- To protect application data on a running container, it's important to get visibilty within container itself and its worker nodes.
+- An effective container security tool should capture and correlate real-time activity and metadata from both containers and worker nodes.